 Build your own motor caravan

 Do you fancy the challenge of constructing a motor caravan yourself?
-We asked technical expert John Wickersham, the renowned author of such titles as “The Motorcaravan Manual”, “Build your own Motorcaravan” and “Caravanning Handbook” for some practical advice and guidance on how to build your own motorhome or DIY self build campervan conversion.
+We asked technical expert John Wickersham, the renowned author of such titles as “The Motorcaravan Manual”, “Build your own Motorcaravan” and “Caravanning Handbook” for some practical advice on how to build your own motorhome or DIY self build campervan conversion.

 Creating a motor caravan yourself is not as hard as it sounds.
 It’s true that a few self-build enthusiasts complete their projects unaided but the majority get experts to complete certain tasks.